PoisotLab/ms_metaweb_perspectives/README.md

 settler colonialism, which drives a disparity in available ecological data.
-Applying any embedding to biased data does not debias them, but instead embeds these very same biases, propagating them to the machine learning models using embeddings tomake predictions.
+Applying any embedding to biased data does not debias them, but instead embeds these very same biases, propagating them to the machine learning models using embeddings to make predictions.
 Indeed, the use of ecological data is not an apolitical act [@Nost2021PolEco], as data infrastructures tend to be designed to answer questions within national boundaries (therefore placing contingencies on what is available to be embedded), and their use often draws upon and reinforces